CaitlynCarney/video_game_sales/README.md

 ## Selecting the Best Model:

-- KNN Model
+- Decision Tree
     - The Baseline Accuracy is: 0.3938
-    - Accuracy of KNN Model on Train: 0.4696
+    - Accuracy of Decison Tree Model on Train: 0.0.4339
-    - Accuracy of KNN Model on Validate: 0.4167
+    - Accuracy of Decision Tree Model on Validate: 0.4269
-    - Accuracy of KNN Model on Test: 0.4133
+    - Accuracy of Decision Tree Model on Test: 00.4339

 ### Use Table below as a template for all Modeling results for easy comparison: